History of Britney Spears in Timeline

 As of January 2018, Britney Spears had released 24 fragrances through Elizabeth Arden.

-March 2018: Face of Kenzo
+March 2018: Spears Becomes the Face of Kenzo

 April 12, 2018: GLAAD Vanguard Award

-On April 12, 2018, Britney Spears was honored with the 2018 GLAAD Vanguard Award at the GLAAD Media Awards for her role in "accelerating acceptance for the LGBTQ community".
+On April 12, 2018, Britney Spears was honored with the 2018 GLAAD Vanguard Award at the GLAAD Media Awards for her role in 'accelerating acceptance for the LGBTQ community'.

-April 27, 2018: Partnership with Epic Rights for Fashion Line
+April 27, 2018: Fashion Line Debut

 On April 27, 2018, Epic Rights announced a new partnership with Britney Spears to debut her own fashion line in 2019, which would include clothing, fitness apparel, accessories, and electronics.

-July 2018: Release of Prerogative Fragrance
+July 2018: Prerogative Fragrance Release

 In July 2018, Britney Spears released her first unisex fragrance, Prerogative.

-July 2018: Piece of Me Tour in North America and Europe
+July 2018: Piece of Me Tour

-October 18, 2018: Announcement of Britney: Domination Residency
+October 18, 2018: Announcement of Britney: Domination Residency Show

 On October 18, 2018, Britney Spears announced her second Las Vegas residency show, Britney: Domination, which was set to launch at Park MGM's Park Theatre on February 13, 2019.